Immigration ban strands children and families

 Maryam has another big chemotherapy treatment coming up and doctors say they will do everything they can to make sure she's well enough to travel if she gets permission to leave, the family said.

+While he now lives with a family in Lansing, Michigan, his parents and baby brother are in their native country, Iraq.
+They're making efforts to be by Dilbireen's side in the United States, but their travel visas were revoked in early January.

+President Donald Trump's travel ban now has them concerned that they won't be able to get back to Dilbireen and that he might return to Iraq without additional surgeries to improve the function of his face.

-Fatemeh, 4 months, Iran
+Fatemeh Reshad, 4 months, Iran

-The travel ban has also delayed an Iranian family's plan to bring their daughter to the United States for potentially lifesaving surgery.
+The travel ban has delayed an Iranian family's plan to bring their daughter to the United States for potentially lifesaving surgery.

-Four-month-old Fatemeh was diagnosed in January with structural abnormalities and two holes in her heart.
+Four-month-old Fatemeh Reshad was diagnosed in January with structural abnormalities and two holes in her heart.
 Doctors in Tehran told her parents that they did not have the resources to treat the little girl.

+Fatemeh and her family received an all-clear to enter the US for critical surgery, N.Y.
+Gov. Andrew Cuomo announced Friday.

 The family was going to fly to Portland, Oregon, where they have relatives, so Fatemeh could get the treatment she needs.
 They flew to Dubai, but when they arrived, they were rerouted back to Iran and told to reapply for a US visa in 90 days.

-Many state and federal officials are trying to help the family, Washington-based immigration attorney Amber Murray told CNN.
+Many state and federal officials have intervened on behalf of the family, a Washington, D.C.-based immigration attorney working on the case, Amber Murray told CNN.

-Murray says she is working to get an emergency waiver for Fatemeh and if that doesn't work, they could apply on a humanitarian basis.
+Attorneys involved with the case worked with State Department officials to help the family obtain an emergency waiver to navigate around the ban.

 Mushkaad Abdi, 4, Somalia